smarkm/soox/eclipse/readme.md

 * Restart eclipse

 ## Configuration
-You can edit the `engines.properties` in `eclipse/configuration/org.smark.soox.eclipse` fold,customize your own search engine.
+You can edit the `engines.properties` in `eclipse/configuration/org.smark.soox.eclipse` folder,customize your own search engine.
 The content like this:

 	d=https://www.baidu.com/s?wd=